niwia/SLSah/README.md

 ## Updating

+There are two ways to update the tool to the latest version:

+1.  **From the Main Menu:** Simply select the "Update" option from the main menu of the tool.
-To update the tool to the latest version, simply run the installer command again.
-It will automatically fetch the latest files while preserving your settings.
+2.  **From the Terminal:** Run the installer command again.

+In both cases, the script will automatically fetch the latest files while preserving your settings.

 ```bash
 curl -L https://github.com/niwia/SLSah/raw/main/install.sh | sh